 Eluxe: Good on you!
 That’s so great.

-Hancock: And there have been many, many examples like that.
-What I’m finding is that new archeologists, the younger generation of archeologists, those who are graduate students now, are much more open to extraordinary possibilities in our past, than the previous generations were.
-I think we’re going to see that change work through in lots of ways, and I have a lot of hope meeting many young archeologists who are quite different from their predecessors.
+Graham Hancock: And there have been many, many examples like that.
+What I’m finding is that new archeologists, the younger generation of archeologists, those who are graduate students now, are much more open to extraordinary possibilities in our past.
+I think we’re going to see that change work through in lots of ways.
+And I have a lot of hope meeting many young archeologists who are quite different from their predecessors.

-Eluxe: Well thank you for that.
-So, how do you think a lack of knowledge of our past led to our present predicament?
+Eluxe: So, how do you think a lack of knowledge of our past has led to our present predicament?

-Those lies encourage us to believe, are designed to make us believe, that our civilization is the apex and the pinnacle of human achievement, that somehow we are what it was all about.
-A real deep study of the past tells us that that is not so, that our civilization is like this little pimple on the forehead of a giant.
-That giant is the true story of the human past, and how dare that little pimple claim that it is what it’s all about.
+Those lies encourage us to believe – are designed to make us believe – that our civilization is the apex and the pinnacle of human achievement.
+That somehow, we are what it was all about.
+A deep study of the past tells us that that is not so, that our civilization is like this little pimple on the forehead of a giant.
+That giant is the true story of the human past.
+How dare that little pimple claim that it is what it’s all about?
 This is something that is rapidly and radically changing.

 Eluxe: Robert Foley once said, “I believe myth is more potent than history.”
-What truth do you believe lie in myths?
+What truth do you believe lies in myths?

 Eluxe: It’s, in essence, what we shouldn’t ignore.
 Next question: if you had 10 million dollars to spend on research, which project would you embark on?

 Another place we should be looking is the deserts.
 Again, why would an archeologist would want to go look in a desert?
 Because the Sahara Desert was not a desert 12,000 years ago.
-The Sahara Desert was green, it was filled with rivers and lakes, and a bit of investment into archeology in those areas, I think, would produce astonishing results.
+The Sahara Desert was green!
+It was filled with rivers and lakes.
+A bit of investment into archeology in those areas, I think, would produce astonishing results.

 Eluxe: I really hope they do this now, seriously.
 We’ll put it out to the Universe so that it transpires.
 Last but not least: you’ve written several books and made several movies.
 So what’s coming up for you next?

 It hardly appears at all in North America.
 So the notion that the whole Americas were peopled across the Bering land bridge once the sea level was lower, now the Bering Strait, and that the migration came all the way through to South America, is just wrecked by that finding.
-It means that people, human beings, had to have got to South America by sea directly, not coming through North America at all, and that raises huge issues about ancient navigation and ancient skills and ancient abilities.
+It means that people had to have got to South America by sea directly, not coming through North America at all.
+That raises huge issues about ancient navigation and ancient skills and ancient abilities.